ayush51/tutorial/tutorial.md

 <a name="session_modification"></a>
 ### Session Modification

 You can adapt the way a session starts, looks and behaves by changing the default settings to meet your needs.
+This is easy to accomplish by specifying your prefences in the Surfly widget.
+If you would like greater control over the user interface, you can also fully customise it through the API. (please see the documentation for further details).

 The main points covered in the session modification section are: